sadia-kd/CPSC-344-Project/README.md

 # CPSC-344-Project Yelp Restaurant Browsing UX Project

-This repository contains materials from a **user-centered design project** for UBC's **CPSC 344** course (completed in Spring 2025), focused on improving the experience of searching and browsing restaurants using Yelp data.
+This repository contains materials from a **user-centered design project** for UBC's **CPSC 344** course (completed in Spring 2025), focused on improving the experience of searching and browsing restaurants using Yelp.
 The project included **conceptual design, low- and medium-fidelity prototyping in Google Slides, cognitive walkthroughs, and usability testing**.

 ## Project Overview